szymonpoltorak/Library/README.md

 # Library

-Application with frontend and backend created to learn testing software practices nad new technologies connected to testing.
+Application with frontend and backend created to learn testing software practices and new technologies connected to testing.

 ## Technology stack